 Rain Harvesting retains rainwater onsite to be reused for landscape irrigation.
 The rain harvesting process of collecting and storing water is the same as the detention/retention process; however, instead of being dispensed back into the municipal Storm Drain System – water is repurposed for onsite irrigation.

 - Pump Station & Controls

 - Integrated Irrigation Systems

 - System Water Replenishment

-In conjunction with horizontal leach lines for groundwater replenishing, onsite stormwater collection is routed into below grade Storage Vessels or HDPE piping.
+In conjunction with horizontal leach lines for groundwater replenishing, onsite stormwater collection is routed into below grade Storage Vessels, concrete or HDPE piping.
 Water is slowly released back into the groundwater system.

 - Rainwater Catchment

 - Rainwater Storage Vessel